Samagra-Development/user-service/docs/user service/core-features.md

 ## Core features

 This section dives deep into the core features of User Service.
-Lets see some of them:
+But before that let us see some of the key benefits of using User service:

+1. Readymade backend APIs - Applications can configure their credentials and start using the APIs without doing any backend development.

+2. Load Balancing - The APIs are built in a way that mitigates the DevOps task for the application to manage load in case of event-driven, one-off high usage.
+It scales horizontally to process all the requests

+3. Readymade reset password portal - Instead of spending resources on programming a separate Reset password portal, we can use the ready to use User service functionality to integrate into our existing applications.

+4. Cost saving and reusability - Because of these ready made services, an organization can cut costs on programming some of these portals from scratch.
+What's more is that, the organization can reuse the same instance of user service for different applications without creating a different backend.

+5. Security - User service OTPs are randomly generated and sent directly to your mobile phone.
+Randomly generated strings of characters are virtually impossible to guess.

 ### 1. Login & Sign-Up feature

 User service provides login services for user Login and Registration.

 - **Log-In**: With the User service Login, The organization can configure log-in portals into their  applications.
 The user credentials are stored in the organization auth (like Fusion Auth).
 The User service provides a ready-made API, which can be leveraged by the application to connect with its Auth for allowing Login.

-The key benefits offered by user service are:

-1. Readymade backend APIs - Applications can configure their credentials and start using the APIs without doing any backend development.

-2. Load Balancing - The APIs are built in a way that mitigates the DevOps task for the application to manage load in case of event-driven, one-off high usage.
-It scales horizontally to process all the requests

 - **Sign Up** : User service also provides APIs for creating your own users and creating the entries for the users in the application's auth (Like Fusion Auth).
 User service can integrate with Application Auth through configuration.
 It allows for dynamic user attributes to be sent, as per the application's requirements.
 You can view the user service fusion auth service backend [here](/src/admin/fusionauth/).